RaffoLuca18/SM_Flows/README.md

 # Score Matching and Flows
 Connection between score matching, minimum probability flow and Wasserstein gradient flows, together with the proposal of a two inference algorithm: Langevin Matching and Augmented Score Matching.

-The file "manuscript" comprehends a summary of the ideas.
+We suggest starting form the file "manuscript" for an overview.